Nuxify/docs-metapad/README.md

 :icon-package: On-chain transactions for transparency and trust

-:icon-people: DAO-governed platform for community, by community (soon)
+:icon-people: DAO-governed platform for community, by community (later)

 ---